yosus/cakephp5_2fa_andrej-griniuk/README.md

 <br/>

 Logout, and login again.
 After keying in your username and password at `Users/login`, you will be redirected to the new page `/Users/verify` to verify the 6-digit code from the Authentication app.
-Login will only be successful after this 2 factor authencation.
+Login will only be successful after this 2 factor authentication.